 Windows has supported multiple languages from the start.
 Now, it even lets you have multiple languages installed on your PC.
-You can use one for display, while other can be used to type, and so on.
-That said, Windows 10 also supports option to quickly change the language which makes it convenient to switch between them during typing.
-This according to some is become a problem. many are unable to remove a language from Windows 10 1803.
+You can use one for display, while the other can be used to type, and so on.
+That said, Windows also supports option to quickly change the language, which makes it convenient to switch between them during typing.
+This, according to some, is become a problem.
+Many are unable to remove a language from Windows 11/10.

-One of the reported scenarios is when you install languages which share a common base language.
+One of the reported scenarios is when you install languages that share a common base language.
 So you can have English UK, English US, English India.
-Post this, you cannot uninstall any of these languages form Preferred languages list.
-This becomes an annoyance if you just installed them for trying out, but not actually typing work.
-The input selector keeps you bugging now, and then.
+Post this; you cannot uninstall any of these languages from the Preferred Languages list.
+This becomes an annoyance if you just installed them for trying out but not actually typing work.
+The input selector keeps you bugged now and then.

 From the Start menu, search for PowerShell.
 Right-click Windows Powershell in the search results and choose Run as administrator.

 Type or copy/paste the following command at the command prompt, and then press Enter.

 After typing this command, make a note of the “LanguageTag” listed for the language you wish to remove.
 You will need it in the next step.

 Type or copy/paste each of the following commands at the command prompt, and then press Enter.

 $LangList = Get-WinUserLanguageList $MarkedLang = $LangList | where LanguageTag -eq "<languagecode>" $LangList.Remove($MarkedLang) Set-WinUserLanguageList $LangList -Force

 In the following above commands, instead of typing <languagecode>, replace it with the language tag you wish to remove, such as en-IN for English (India).

 This should mostly work for you, but if this doesn’t, here is another way to get this done which might be a lot easier.
 These languages remain because they are similar, tried for our display, and used language.